-AIMC Berkeley’s talented Clinic Intern Practitioners provide both telehealth consults and in-person appointments with the highest quality care under the supervision of licensed faculty.
-We have recently reopened our doors and have a COVID-19 safety plan in place.
+AIMC Berkeley’s on-campus & telehealth clinics provide top-notch care to our community at affordable prices.
+The talented Clinic Intern Practitioners provide both telehealth consults and in-person appointments with the highest quality of care under the supervision of licensed faculty member.
 We treat a variety of conditions including (but not limited to) pain management, fertility, women’s health, colds and flus, digestive issues, stress, mental health, autoimmune conditions, aging support, pediatrics, and immune support.

 AIMC Berkeley’s emphasis on education encourages a detail-oriented and holistic approach to each treatment.
 Because our Intern Practitioners are currently enrolled in classes with some of the most highly respected LAcs in the area, their knowledge of both classical and modern techniques are at the forefront of their minds, allowing them to provide you with the best care.
 Before beginning work in the clinic, all interns have completed at least one year of Masters of Science Oriental Medicine (MSOM) curriculum, including observing treatments with experienced practitioners.

 Acupuncture, herbal medicine, & the rest of the Chinese Medicine tool kit can have broad reaching effects on the health of the nervous system, musculoskeletal system, & internal organ systems, making it a great candidate to treat a wide variety of conditions.

 Common conditions supported by acupuncture & Chinese Medicine include: